-Adrenal Gland - Symptoms, Function, Hormons
+Adrenal Gland - Symptoms, Function, Hormone

-Adrenal Gland - Symptoms, Function, Hormons
+Adrenal Gland - Symptoms, Function, Hormone

-Edited By Irshad Anwar | Updated on Aug 30, 2024 10:55 PM IST
+Edited By Irshad Anwar | Updated on Nov 30, 2024 05:52 PM IST

-What Is The Adrenal Gland?
+What is the Adrenal Gland?

 The adrenal glands are two small, triangular-shaped glands resting on top of each kidney.
 They help regulate several physiological activities by releasing several endocrine products, of which cortisol, adrenaline, and aldosterone are the most common.
 These hormones have functions associated with the management of stress, metabolic processes, blood pressure, and fluid balance.
 Because pathologies related to these glands either in the form of Cushing's syndrome or Addison's disease may profoundly affect the whole health status, it becomes very important to know and understand the details of their functioning and problems.

-Anatomy Of The Adrenal Gland
+Anatomy of the Adrenal Gland

 • The adrenal glands are located in superior relation to each kidney: one on the right and one on the left.